 - Available in 40+ languages and handles non-roman and character-based alphabets

 - It comes with a built-in affiliate system, where affiliates can promote your products and get paid a set percentage for this

-- You can manage multiple online stores from a single backend
+- You can manage multiple eCommerce stores from a single backend

 - It’s light out-of-the-box so to get advanced functions you need paid add-ons